labgem/microscope-user-doc/docs/content/mage/info.rst

 This field is optionally filled in during the expert annotation process.

-How to use the "PubmedID" field?
+How to use the "PubMedID" field?
 --------------------------------

 The PubMedID or PMID correspond to the index of a publication on the PubMed section of the NCBI website.
 You can fill this field when you want to link a publication to your annotation.
 If you want to enter several publications, you simply have to write the PMIDs separated by commas.